Monday, February 6, 2012

 What I'm pretty sure Harriet won't mention is that she's delusional, egotistical, manipulative, cunning, has the intelligence of a sociopath, and for all intensive purposes is probably a murderess (though indirectly.)
 Now does that make Harriet a bad person?
 I would have to say yes.
 What I would also have to say is that I loved every minute spent in her company.
 I think in the back of her head, she knows exactly what kind of person she is, and she loves it.
 She is, despite everything bad she has ever done, one of the coolest people I have ever had the pleasure to meet and I would love to hang out with her.
 I have never loved such a horrible person more than I do her.

 Now I know that Harriet is the one narrating this story and that there is no way she would have said of the comments I included in the last paragraph.
 Instead, and I think against her will, she sprinkles the clues to her true personality throughout the book.
-For every once in a while when Harriet is described and encounter with another character or her behavior in a particular situation, you get the impression that not everything is what she's saying it is.
+For every once in a while when Harriet is describing an encounter with another character or her behavior in a particular situation, you get the impression that not everything is what she's saying it is.
 Harriet herself has no problem mentioning a negative reaction she gets from someone, but she has her own spin on it.
 Sadly for her, all those incidents end up adding up.
 It doesn't take long to realize that Harriet isn't being as truthful as she could be.

 Now I'm not going to get into the specifics of the story, because I do want to leave a little mystery.
 Nobody wants the full monty before they actually get to experience that pleasure for themselves.
 What I will say though is that Harriet and the Gillespies go through some rather trying times and not single one of them walks away unscathed.
 What I will also say is that there is not a single character that I don't love and want to spend more time with.